Menu

 Contribute to the current restoration project underway to increase the historical impact of the property with more in-date plant materials.

-The Hermitage Garden
+The Hermitage Garden (Rachel’s Garden)

-Nineteenth Century Foodways Garden
+The 19th-Century Foodways Garden

-Agriculture Display Garden
+The Agriculture Display Garden

 ©2024 Master Gardeners of Davidson County All Rights Reserved.
 NOTICE: Trade and brand names are used only for information.
 Tennessee Extension does not guarantee nor warrant the standard of any product mentioned; neither does it imply approval of any product to the exclusion of others which also may be suitable.
 Programs in agriculture and natural resources, 4-H youth development, family and consumer sciences, and resource development.
 University of Tennessee Institute of Agriculture, U.S. Department of Agriculture and county governments cooperating.
 Tennessee Extension provides equal opportunities in programs and employment.